 The burden of Diabetes Statistics in the US

 - Diabetes is the seventh leading cause of death in the United States.
 Mortality rates for diabetics are 2 to 4 times greater than non-diabetics of the same age

-- The medical expenses are higher in people with diabetes as compared to people without diabetes.
+- Medical expenses are higher in people with diabetes as compared to people without diabetes.
 The cost of diabetes in the US is estimated to be $174 billion in 2007

 - Diabetes increases the risk of heart attack and stroke by 2 to 4 folds

 Reviewed By: Dr. Kanchan Anand, MD (Nephrology and Internal Medicine)